darshannn10/django-login-and-resgistration-system/README.md

 # django-login-and-resgistration-system

-basic django signup, signin, and resgistration pages that authenticates and validates username, email address and password.
+Basic django signup, signin, and resgistration pages that authenticates and validates username, email address and password.
 It also sends a notification on the user's specified email address once successfully registered and logged in.